 The quarry hollow was converted into a ditch or even a moat by the addition of the bank on the southern and western sides.
-The present author has doubts about the date of bank and whether there was a complete ditch or moat around the motte when it functioned as a defensive site.
+The present author (JK) has doubts about the date of bank and whether there was a complete ditch or moat around the motte when it functioned as a defensive site.
 The bank is essentially a dam and there is nothing to prevent attackers breaching it on the southern side and draining the moat, which in any case would not have been deep, making it seem a poor design defensively.
 Also only a recent, narrow, straight bank joins the main bank to the higher ground to the north, and then only after a gap (figure 3).
 The vegetation cover makes it difficult to search for an earlier bank continuing through here but none could be seen.

 It is peculiar that the bank on the western side of the monument extends into the level area to the west, possibly a lawn, instead of this being designed around the monument.
 It almost appears that the eastern boundary of this possible lawn was designed to exclude the motte from the garden then, later, the bank was built over part of that boundary, causing the whole monument to be included as part of the garden.
-The construction of the bank with the inflowing field ditch would lead to the creation of a water filled moat around the motte.
+The construction of the bank with the inflowing field ditch would lead to the creation of a water-filled moat around the motte.
 It seems likely that the current breach in the southern side of the bank was originally an outflow, possibly with a sluice to control the water level.
 The gap between the western end of the main bank and the narrow bank would provide access from the garden to the moat.
 Mrs Jones of Murmur y Nant, who has lived near the site all her life, remembers stories of the ditch holding water and of small boats being used on the moat.
-However the OS 25 inch maps from $1^{st}$ (1889) to $3^{rd}$ (1918) edition show trees growing on the ditch, so it was not a water-filled moat at that time.
-It seems likely that a water-filled moat was a garden feature for Tŷ Newydd, and it is possible that the bank was originally constructed for that purpose rather than part of the original defences.
+However the OS 25 inch maps from 1st (1889) to 3rd (1918) edition show trees growing on the ditch, so it was not a water-filled moat at that time.
+The pollen and macrofossil samples recovered during this project also suggest marsh rather than open water.